-3. SERVER: The basis for ICCF Webserver date/time is Greenwich Mean Time (GMT).
-[Reference: Playing Rules - Server]

-4. SERVER: A player who has exceeded the time allowed shall forfeit the game.

-[Reference: Playing Rules - Server]
+- 3. SERVER: The basis for ICCF Webserver date/time is defined by the location of the server Currently, this location is in the United Kingdom. .
+[Reference: Playing Rules Server] - 4.
+SERVER: A player who has exceeded the time allowed shall forfeit the game.
+[Reference: Playing Rules Server]

+Any time a player has 10 or more occasions of exceeding the time limit (ETLs, across all events on the server) within any 90 consecutive days, the player will be restricted from registering for any new event until a 90 consecutive day period has occurred without any ETLs.

 POSTAL: The time limit may be exceeded once.
-For example, if a player uses 31 days for the first 9 moves, the game is not forfeited, but a new count is started with 30 days to reach the next time control which would be at 19 moves, 60 to make the second time control at 29 moves etc. [Reference: Playing Rules - Post, Playing Rule Guidelines]
+For example, if a player uses 41 days for the first 9 moves, the game is not forfeited, but a new count is started with 40 days to reach the next time control which would be at 19 moves, 80 to make the second time control at 29 moves etc. [Reference: Playing Rules - Post, Playing Rule Guidelines]